-The general laws of the State of California shall apply to any claim for damages or injury against the City of Monterey or any of its officers or employees.
-(As amended May 13, 1935; May 10, 1965.)
+Section 761⁄2.
+CLAIMS AGAINST THE CITY FOR PERSONAL INJURY AND DAMAGES: The general laws of the State of California shall apply to any claim for damages or injury against the City of Monterey or any of its officers or employees.
+(As Amended 1965)